hyperledger/fabric-rfcs/text/006-bft-based-ordering-service.md

 These signatures are later used to notarize the proposal, essentially creating a checkpoint.
 Upon receiving a quorum of validated `commit` messages, the node delivers its proposal and the signatures to the application layer for storage and processing.

 The quorum size is calculated in the following manner: Let `n` be the total number of nodes in the algorithm and denote `f = ((n - 1) / 3)`.
-Then, the quorum is: `Ceil((N + F + 1) / 2)` where `Ceil` is the ceiling function.
+Then, the quorum is: `Ceil((n + f + 1) / 2)` where `Ceil` is the ceiling function.
 In layman's terms, the quorum is the minimal set of nodes such that every two such sets intersect in at least 1 honest node.

 **View change**:
 The view change protocol is inspired by the _Synchronization Phase_ in this [BFT-SMaRt paper](http://www.di.fc.ul.pt/~bessani/publications/edcc12-modsmart.pdf) (illustrated in the attached figure taken from the BFT-SMaRt paper).